Furnace Repair Checklist

 - Look for the breaker labeled “furnace” or “heat,” and make sure it’s reading “on.”
 If you find that the breaker tripped, it will be in the middle or “off” spot.

-- Using one hand, firmly turn the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” leave it alone and call an expert from Rapids Sheet Metal Works Inc at 715-301-0256 immediately.
+- Using one hand, firmly turn the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and call an expert from Rapids Sheet Metal Works Inc at 715-301-0256 immediately.

 Regardless of your furnace’s age or brand, it has at least one standard wall switch set on or near it.